aws-samples/aws-service-catalog-tools-workshop/workshop/content/40-reinvent2019/150-task-2/_index.md

 ## The plan

-We are going to create and deploy a security control using an AWS Config managed rule to ensure the right instance types are being used.
+We are going to create and deploy a security control using an AWS Config managed rule to ensure the teams are using encryption when creating an RDS instance.
+We will then a self service Service Catalog product so the teams can create compliant resources.

 {{% children depth="1" showhidden="false" %}}